swcarpentry/python-novice-inflammation/_episodes/10-cmdline.md

     filenames = sys.argv[2:]
     assert action in ['--min', '--mean', '--max'], \
-           'Action is not one of --min, --mean, or --max: ' + action for f in filenames:
+           'Action is not one of --min, --mean, or --max: ' + action for filename in filenames:
-        process(f, action)
+        process(filename, action)

 def process(filename, action):
     data = numpy.loadtxt(filename, delimiter=',')